2015 Bulgarian Basketball Cup

-The 2015 Bulgarian Basketball Cup was the 61nd edition of the annual cup tournament in Bulgaria.It is managed by the Bulgarian Basketball Federation and was held in Pleven, in the Balkanstory Hall on February 19–22, 2015.
+The 2015 Bulgarian Basketball Cup was the 61st edition of the annual cup tournament in Bulgaria.
+It was managed by the Bulgarian Basketball Federation and was held in Pleven, in the Balkanstory Hall on February 19–22, 2015.
 Cherno More Port Varna won their 4th cup.
 Stanimir Marinov was named MVP.

 Qualified teams

 The first seven teams after the first stage of the 2014–15 NBL regular season and Spartak Pleven as a host qualified for the tournament.